 It is guarded by the Yogyakarta Kraton Guards.
 Most of the complex buildings are made of wood and constructed with a Javanese architectural design, decorated with flora, fauna, or nature motifs.

 The palace hosts gamelan, dance, macapat, and wayang performances for the visiting guests.
 Visitors will be provided with an in-house tour guide.

 Entrance fee: Rp15,000 for foreign tourists and an additional Rp1,000 fee if you bring a camera inside the palace.

 Lunch at Bela Raos Kraton Yogyakarta

-For the appetizer, we sampled their Salad Mangga and Soup Ikan, which was perfectly paired with their Ginger Lime welcome drink.
+We sampled their Salad Mangga and Soup Ikan for the appetizer, which was perfectly paired with their Ginger Lime welcome drink.
 We had Nasi Gurih, Ayam Terik, Dendeng Kelem, Roll Daun Pepaya, and Tofu Balado for the main course.
 And for dessert, we had Rondo Kepomo.